What Happens if You Click on a Phishing Link?

 - Backup your files to a secure backup device on a regular basis (ideally one which is not continuously connected to your network)

 Nowadays, phishing emails have become a severe but inescapable hazard.
-Your best defense is to err on the side of caution and delete any emails or text messages that appear suspicious.
-Remember that a genuine organization or business will never ask you to disclose sensitive, personal information via insecure channels such as email, text messaging, or pop-up messages.
-If the message is actually vital, the sender will make an effort to contact you via confirmed channels such as phone or letter.
+Your best defense is to err on the side of caution and check the URL for phishing before you click it.
+In case of attachments and other suspicious activity, deleting suspicious emails or text messages is a wise choice.
+Remember that a genuine organization or business will never ask you to disclose sensitive, personal information via insecure channels such as email, text messaging, or pop-ups.
+If the message is crucial, the sender will make an effort to contact you via confirmed channels like phone or letter.